AdobeDocs/commerce-operations.en/help/performance/configuration.md

 For better performance, schedule your backups to run in succession, one at a time, at off-peak times.
 This method avoids I/O contention and reduces time to complete, especially for smaller instances, larger databases, and so on.

 For example, we recommend scheduling a backup of your Production database followed up by the Staging database when your stores encounter lower visits.

+## Limit number of products in grid

+To improve performance of product grid with a lot of products in catalog we recommend to limit number of products in grid collection from **[!UICONTROL Stores] > [!UICONTROL Settings] > [!UICONTROL Configuration] > [!UICONTROL Advanced] > [!UICONTROL Admin] > [!UICONTROL Admin Grids] > [!UICONTROL Limit Number of Products in Grid]**.

+This system configuration is disabled by default.
+By enabling this setting, you can limit your grid collection by records limit value. **[!UICONTROL Records Limit]** is a customizable setting which has default value of 20000.
+When **[!UICONTROL Limit Number of Products in Grid]** is enabled and the number of products in collection is greater than records limit, then the limited collection of 20000 items is returned.
+When the limit is reached, the total records found and pagination elements are hidden from grid header.

+If you do not want your product grid collection to be limited, we encourage you to use filters more precisely for the result collection to have fewer items than **[!UICONTROL Records Limit]**.